 - Distilled water is best for this DIY, however, you can also use clean drinking water.

-If you love this face wash, please make sure to come back and leave a comment and a 5 star rating.
-I’d love to hear how it turned out for you!
+If you tried this DIY, I’d love to hear how it turned out for you!
+Please make sure to come back and leave a comment and a ⭐️⭐️⭐️⭐️⭐️ rating.

 I would suggest using either distilled water or witch hazel rather than plan tap water, which can have impurities and minute bacteria